defstudio/telegraph/docs/content/en/models/telegraph-chat.md

 title: 'TelegraphChat'
 description: ''
 category: 'Models'
 fullscreen: false
 position: 41
 ---

-Chat informations are stored in database inside a `telegraph_chats` table and can be retrieved using `DefStudio\Telegraph\Models\TelegraphChat` model or using a custom Chat model.
+Chat informations are stored in database inside a `telegraph_chats` table and can be retrieved using `DefStudio\Telegraph\Models\TelegaphChat` model or using a custom Chat model.

 ## Custom Chat Model